W & J Linney Privacy Policy

 6. International transfers

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

 7. Data security